DarePavlovic/Multithreaded-operating-system/README.md

 ### Synchronization

 Semaphores are used to synchronize access to shared resources.
 The kernel provides functions to create, wait, signal, and destroy semaphores.

-### Time-Sharing

-The kernel implements preemptive multitasking using a timer interrupt.
-Threads are given time slices, and the scheduler switches between threads based on their time slices.

 ### Interrupt Handling